xyproto/orbiton/README.md

 ## Pandoc

-About using pandoc to export from Markdown to PDF:
+When using `pandoc` to export from Markdown to PDF:

 * If the `PAPERSIZE` environment variable is set to ie. `a4` or `letter`, it will be respected when exporting from Markdown to PDF using pandoc, at the press of `ctrl-space`.
 * The `--pdf-engine=xelatex` and `--listings` flags are used, so `xelatex` and the `listings` package needs to be available.
 A standard installation of LaTeX and Pandoc should provide both.
-* `Export to PDF with pandoc` will only appear on the `ctrl-o` menu when editing a Markdown file and `pandoc` is found in the `$PATH`.
+* `Export to PDF with pandoc` will only appear on the `ctrl-o` menu when editing a Markdown file and `pandoc` is installed.

-## Easter eggs
+## Easter egg

-Try pressing the Konami code while in the `ctrl-o` menu to play a silly little game.
+Try using the Konami code while in the `ctrl-o` menu to start a silly little game about feeding creatures with pellets before they are eaten.

 ## Terminal settings